jason-rietzke/jason-rietzke/ReadMe.md

 ### Hey, I'm Jason (aka.
 LamaCap)

-Hello 👋 My name is Jason Rietzke, also known as LamaCap.
 I like programming and scientific topics in general.
 I often develop Apps for iOS in Swift and I love using SwiftUI.

 <br>